American Registry of Radiologic Technologists – Everything You Need to Know About ARRT

 - Vascular Sonography

-Note: A Sonography credential will no longer be earned using the Postprimary Eligibility Pathway after Dec.
+Note: A Sonography credential will no longer earn using the Postprimary Eligibility Pathway after Dec.
 31, 2019.

 The education requirement for earning a credential using the postprimary eligibility pathway includes: